aclark13/Outlands-Library/README.md

 # Notice

 All content provided here is proptery of UO:Outlands.
-It has been provided with permission, and should not be reused in any way shape of form for other projects.
+It has been provided with permission, and should not be reused in any way, shape, or form for other projects.

 Please visit http://www.uooutlands.com to find out more about this great Ultima Online shard.